billycoco6/DataMining-StocksPrediction/README.md

 # Calculation

-1) Take the 'Avg PE'
+1) Take the 'Avg PE' ==> Multiply it with 'Predicted EPS' to get the 'Real Price of that stock'